Back to Blog Home

 Step 1: Find A Relevant Topic to Cover

-Engaging webinars start with the audience in mind.
-For you, the marketer, that means identifying a webinar topic your audience is interested in.
+Engaging webinars start, first and foremost, with the audience in mind.
+For you, the marketer, that means identifying a webinar topic your audience is interested in and is likely to engage with.

 There are a variety of ways you can brainstorm webinar topics.
-Review the performance of previous content, look for timely trends within your industry, or directly ask your audience what they would like to learn through a poll or survey.
+Review the performance of previous content, look for timely trends within your industry, or directly ask your audience what they would like to learn through a poll, questionnaire, or survey.

 If you run live webinars, just ask your attendees what they’d like to hear about and ask them to respond in the Q&A tool.